Shopify/hydrogen-v1/docs/tutorials/getting-started/tutorial/collections.md

----
-gid: dd59167b-31e2-4252-8dc8-f80902439af6
-title: Build a collection page
+# Build a collection page
-description: Build a page that renders a collection and products that belong to the collection.
----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.